area9innovation/flow9/tools/dsl/wase/readme.md

 TODO: Get more stuff to work:
 - Add syntax for u64 and f32 constants
 - Get hex constants to work

+# Low level instructions

+The low-level instrctions in Wase has the form

+	id<pars>(args)

+where pars are parameters for the operation decided at compile time, while args are arguments to the instruction put on the stack.

+TODO:
 - Add unsigned comparisons for i32, i64

 - Add instructions for shifts, clz, ctz, popcnt
 - Get this to type:
   - a = if (b) return else 2;